-The Third Annual Lotus Leadership Awards Luncheon
+The Fifth Annual Lotus Leadership Awards Gala

-The Lotus Leadership Awards Luncheon will pay tribute to The Honorable Sapana Pradhan Malla, a long-time Asia Foundation partner.
+The Asia Foundation paid tribute to The Honorable Sapana Pradhan Malla, a long-time Foundation partner, with a Lotus Leadership Award in 2013.
 Ms. Malla is a lawyer, advocate of Nepal's Supreme Court, and a leading women's rights activist.
 She is also a former member of the Nepalese Constituent Assembly and was the driving force behind the passage of the Human Trafficking Act, which has become a model for the region.

 The National Geographic Society

 Together over the last decade, The Asia Foundation and the National Geographic Society have made large-scale improvements to girls' schools that have impacted the lives of thousands of Afghan girls, their families, and their communities – with benefits that will last for generations to come.
-In 2012, The Asia Foundation honored this partnership by presenting the National Geographic Society with a Lotus Leadership Award to recognize their commitment to girls' education in Afghanistan.
+In 2012, the Foundation honored this partnership by presenting the National Geographic Society with a Lotus Leadership Award to recognize their commitment to girls' education in Afghanistan.

 Dr. Sakena Yacoobi